Home - Road trip logs - Golden Amritsar

 Dinner at Crystal restaurant.

-Had a nice nap till 6pm, we booked the Mega Cab for our evening activities as I was not much familiar with roads and traffic too was pretty heavy.
-Reached the temple , shoes deposited at the shoe stand and then with in minutes our feet were numb.
-To make things worst it started drizzling and the carpet too were wet.
-But one thing to say, the energy level there is so high, one forgets everything else to become a part of it.
-The crowd was heavy and there was heavy rush for Hari Mandir Sahib darshan.
+Had a nice nap till 6pm, we booked the Mega Cab for our evening activities as I was not much familiar with roads and traffic was high.
+Reached the temple, shoes deposited at the shoe stand and then within minutes our feet were numb.
+A slight drizzle makes it even more colder, and we enter the gurudwara for darshan.
+Not much rush but still took a hour and half.
+No words for the feel of divinity and vibrance which fills you here...it is to be experienced.

 Day - 2

 As per plan, we headed to Golden Temple, reached by 8.30 am.
-Temple parking was full, parked the car in the market local parking area (Almost full) which is about 700 meters away from temple.
-Visited Darbar Sahib, Saw Sikh Museum, Did a parikrama, spent some time there.
+Temple parking was full, parked the car in the market local parking area,which is about 700 meters away from temple.
+Visited Darbar Sahib, saw Sikh Museum, Did a parikrama, spent some time there.
 Kids liked the Amrit Sarovar and fishes in it.

-Tt around 300 meters from temple.
+It is around 300 meters from temple.
 On Sunday 13 April 1919, fifty British Indian Army soldiers commanded by Dyer began shooting at an unarmed gathering of men, women, and children without warning.
 More than 1,000 people were killed.
-Read more at wikipedia

 SRI DURGIANA TEMPLE

-Dedicated to Godess Durga, and is a 16th century temple.
+Dedicated to Goddess Durga, it is a 16th century temple.
 The temple was constructed by Guru Harsai Mal Kapoor on the pattern of the Sikh Golden Temple and it is located near the Lohgarh gate.
 It is sometimes called Silver temple for its carved silver doors.

 RAM BAGH - WITH MAHARAJA RANJIT SINGH PANORAMA